 All forms are PDF format.
-In order to open and edit these documents, you have have Adobe Reader installed on your computer.
-You can download this free program by clicking here.
+In order to open and edit these documents, you must have Adobe Reader installed on your computer.

 The following are common forms used by the LSAMP-BD program: